 You may have read that 90 is the magic number that we should all be aiming for.
 This is untrue and stride rate has a number of variables which change from athlete to athlete.
 Some athletes when they increase their speed increase stride rate, others increase stride distance, others do both.
 The key point is that if you increase stride length then that length should not come out in front of you, it should come from the distance the leg goes behind your body.

 One reason why we fatigue as our cadence drops and the foot lands in front is that we may lack hip extension.
 This means we get more stride length in front of the body rather than behind it.
-Developing greater dynamic hip extension will help increase stride length without the foot landing forward of the body.
+Developing greater dynamic hip extension will help increase stride length without the foot landing forward of the knee.
 If you have plenty of available dynamic hip extension then it may be the glutes and/or hamstrings don’t have sufficient strength to propel you forward far enough to allow a longer stride.

 Should you change your cadence?

 First of all become aware of your cadence and how it changes – if your cadence slows as speed increases or slows when holding the same pace as you tire you can assume you are over-striding.
-Quicken your stride rate slightly to get your foot back towards your body when it hits the ground.
+Quicken your stride rate slightly to get your foot back towards/under your knee when it hits the ground.
 If your cadence is pretty constant at different speeds and less than 90 there may be nothing wrong with that.
 The only real way to know is to get someone to video you and look at it in slow motion.
 But it is still worth playing around with cadence to see if a small change feels more economical.
 Experiment in your speed sessions and see if you feel any better with a slightly higher stride rate.
 If you do then gradually start to work that into slower speed running.
 Like any change it should be increased gradually to give the body a chance to adapt.
 But whether your cadence is 84 or 94 or 104 you need to look at the whole body to determine if that’s a good or bad thing.
 There is not a magic number that applies to every athlete, our bodies are all individual.
 So don’t worry if you hit the ground with heel first, there may be nothing wrong with that, despite what you may read in some seemingly scientific articles.
 Unless you take into consideration the position of the rest of the body when your foot hits the ground it is meaningless.